 I am interested in how literary texts shape, and are in turn shaped by, social and cultural forces.
-My first book, entitled A Written Republic: The Cultural Politics of Cicero’s Philosophy, was published by Princeton University Press in 2012.
-It locates the body of philosophical work Cicero produced in the 40s BCE under Caesar’s dictatorship in its historical and cultural context, investigating writing philosophy as a cultural act.
-I have co-edited, with C. van den Berg, a special issue of AJP on intertextuality (134:2013).
-I have written articles on Pliny, Vergil, and both Senecas, and have contributed lexicographical articles to the Thesaurus Linguae Latinae: my particular favorites are the adjective popularis and the exclamation pol.
-I am now working on a book that explores various aspects of pride and related concepts in Roman society across periods and genres.
-I have also become very interested in post-Vergilian pastoral, especially Calpurnius Siculus, and expect to turn to that next.
+My first book, A Written Republic: The Cultural Politics of Cicero's Philosophy (Princeton 2012), locates the body of philosophical work Cicero produced in the 40s BCE under Caesar's dictatorship in its historical and cultural context, investigating writing philosophy as a cultural act.
+My second book, Reading Roman Pride (Oxford 2020), uses a variety of approaches to investigate the political and literary transformations of the social emotion of pride in Latin texts.
+I co-edited, with C. van den Berg, a special issue of AJP on intertextuality (134:2013).
+I published articles and chapters on Pliny, Vergil, Lucan, and both Senecas, and contributed lexicographical articles to the Thesaurus Linguae Latinae: my particular favorites are the adjective popularis and the exclamation pol.

-I teach Latin at all levels.
-I have taught advanced undergraduate courses on Seneca, Roman Satire, Plautus, Vergil’s Eclogues and Georgics.
-I also offered a graduate seminar on Roman Epistolography and Vergil’s Eclogues and taught the department’s Latin Survey course.
-I have supervised undergraduate independent work on a wide variety of topics, most recently Lucan, Horace, Rome’s stone theaters and ancient emotions.
-Currently I am involved in dissertations on Vergil’s Eclogues, Seneca’s natural philosophy, Ovid’s Metamorphoses, and Cicero’s translation practices.
-In the spring of 2013 I was awarded the President’s Distinguished Teaching Award.
+I enjoy teaching Latin at all levels, from beginning language courses to graduate seminars on Latin literature.
+In addition to Cicero, Seneca, and pastoral, I have taught undergraduate courses on Roman Satire and Plautus and offered graduate seminars on Roman Epistolography and Senecan tragedy.
+I have supervised undergraduate independent work on a wide variety of topics, including Lucan, Horace, Rome's stone theaters and ancient emotions.
+Currently I am directing dissertations on Vergil’s Eclogues, Petoronius’ Satyrica, and time and space of exile.
+In the spring of 2013 I was awarded the President's Distinguished Teaching Award.